Trayce Thompson Player Props: Dodgers vs. Diamondbacks

-After going 3-for-4 with three home runs and eight RBI in his most recent game, Trayce Thompson and the Los Angeles Dodgers face the Arizona Diamondbacks (who will hand the ball to Zach Davies) at 4:10 PM ET on Sunday.
+Trayce Thompson -- 0-for-1 in his most recent game -- will be in action for the Los Angeles Dodgers versus the Arizona Diamondbacks, with Madison Bumgarner on the mound, on April 7 at 9:40 PM ET.

-He hit three homers in his previous appearance (going 3-for-4) in his last game against the Diamondbacks.
+He had a hitless performance in his most recent game (0-for-1) against the Diamondbacks.

 Trayce Thompson Game Info & Props vs. the Diamondbacks